Skip to content

 TL;DR

 Think of pyproject.toml as the package.json for Python.
-Whether you prefer .venv, pyenv, or uv, putting all your project's metadata, dependencies, and tooling into one tidy TOML file simplifies development and boosts collaboration.
+It's a single configuration file that holds your project's metadata, dependencies, and tool settings.
+Whether you use .venv, pyenv, or uv, this one file simplifies development and makes collaboration smoother.

 Quick-Guide on ~/.zprofile vs ~/.zshrc 🚀